akaushal10/alemeno-assignment/README.md

 - A **Course List** page that provides information about available courses.
 - A **Course Details** page that opens when a course card is clicked, displaying detailed information about the selected course.
+- [https://akaushal10.github.io/alemeno-assignment](https://akaushal10.github.io/alemeno-assignment) You can access project by clicking the link.

 ## Features